OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/5 August 2009.md

 ---

 ## Afterlife & Soul Topics

 - Humans destined to "meet" themselves in the future can now do so with greater facility due to breathing and meditation efforts.
 - The "zoning out" phenomenon is related to spending time with the **higher self/teacher**.
 - The soul is taxed greatly by being embodied.
+- The dissociation ability is being used as originally intended—rather than wasted on illusions.

 ---

 ## Cosmic Structure & Densities